 …‘The European Central Bank in February said it was considering withdrawing 500-euro notes because of an “increased conviction in world public opinion” such high-value notes are used for criminal purposes.’

-This in fact is the argument used everywhere.
+This in fact is the argument used everywhere for the war on cash.
 That it is only criminals and tax avoiders that use cash.

 Therefore if there is no cash or at least no large notes, then the crims are suddenly going to show up at the bank and deposit the cash instead.

 If we were a criminal we’d imagine we’d come up with any other possible means first!
 Like using smaller notes if larger notes were outlawed.
 Then looking at other means of payment or trade if cash were abolished.

 Where there is a will there is way!

 Of course the real reasons for going cashless is not that it is more efficient, cheaper, increases bank deposits, or makes it harder for drug dealers.

 The war on cash is being waged because it allows the government to do a number of things: